 It was late 1991.
 I was deep in composing new music for my then progressive-rock orchestral band, Fable.
-I had been turned on to pro-rock music when I was introduce to the European prog-rock band Marillion the year before.
+I had been turned on to prog-rock music when I was introduced to the European prog-rock band Marillion the year before.
 After having listened to their epic 1985 concept album, Misplaced Childhood.
 I found my muse.
-But it would be the life changing concert Marillion put on at The Palace in Los Angeles March 2, 1990 that would forever change the path I would undertake musically.
+But it would be the life-changing concert Marillion put on at The Palace in Los Angeles March 2, 1990, that would forever change the path I would undertake musically.

 Although the concert featured new music from Marillion’s just released 1990 album, Seasons End, and included a new lead singer named, Steve Hogarth.
 The impact of that show was not wasted on me and it would set the bar for my future musical endeavors.

 Once all the parts were put together and recorded.
 I played the rough demo for then Fable guitarist Dave Perrigan.
 Dave and I had been collaborating on many of Fable’s songs since the band started.
 This would be the first tune penned by myself that was without any of Dave’s contributions.
 The song did not receive a warm reception.
-It was labeled “too keyboardy” by Dave.
-Although Fable’s then drummer Dave Scherer seemed to like the song, it would ultimately get shelved.
+It was labeled “too keyboardie” by Dave.
+Although Fable’s then-drummer Dave Scherer seemed to like the song, it would ultimately get shelved.

 It would be a year later after Fable’s break-up, and Dave and I rejoining to start a Christian band that we would meet bassist Marc Miller and drummer Gary Zdenek.
 Together we would become the second incarnation of the band Fair Exchange.
 It was there that the song would finally see the light of day.
 For a time the song was simply known as the 7/8 tune.
 After improvising the lyrics ‘After The Rain‘, during a rehearsal, I saw a window for the song’s message.
 After Marc and Gary gave the song the progressive pop edge it needed.
 Dave couldn’t help but finally see the potential the song offered.

 A few original elements remained in the song outside of the main chord progression.
 Such as the lyrics: “You’ve got a one-way ticket to paradise, but you can never find the time.
 You’d better take the time to listen.
-Before your lose your mind”.
-All other lyrics would be scrapped and be re-written by me, as well as a new melody for the song.
+Before you lose your mind”.
+All other lyrics would be scrapped and be re-written by me, as well as a new melody for the song and a chorus.